Beaded USA Flag Craft

 Instructions

-Stiffen the ends of the cord with white glue.
-Let dry.
+- Stiffen the ends of the cord with a little white glue.
+Let the glue dry completely before starting.

-Tie a lanyard hook or key ring to middle of the cord.
+- Tie the lanyard hook or key ring to the middle of the cord so you have one cord end on each side.

-On the right hand cord string on six white pony beads.
-With the left hand cord go through the same beads in the opposite direction.
-Pull on both cords, tightening the beads up close to the lanyard hook.
-Repeat to weave a total of six rows.
+- Using the right-hand cord, string on six white pony beads.
+Take the left-hand cord and pass it back through the same beads in the opposite direction.
+Pull both cords evenly so the beads slide up snugly against the lanyard hook.

 Contributor